quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Packet Number Protection {#pn-encrypt}

-QUIC packets are protected using a key that is derived from the current set of secrets.
+QUIC packet numbers are protected using a key that is derived from the current set of secrets.
 The key derived using the "pn" label is used to protect the packet number from casual observation.
 The packet number protection algorithm depends on the negotiated AEAD.

 Packet number protection is applied after packet protection is applied (see
 {{aead}}).
 The ciphertext of the packet is sampled and used as input to an